jdevries3133/advanced_fundamentals_of_web_dev_course/README.md

 This course leads students through a pragmatic deep dive into the fundamental building blocks of the web.
 We forgo frameworks and abstractions so that we can get deep into the heart of what makes the web tick.
-We start with low-level labs that will stretch understanding of what the HTTP protocol is, and what it can do.

 This highly interactive course is built to develop first-principles thinking on web technologies, By developing a strong understanding of the foundation upon